Robert Brown Potter

-Robert Brown Potter (July 16, 1829 – February 19, 1887) was a United States lawyer and a Union Army general in the American Civil War.
+Robert Brown Potter (July 16, 1829 – February 19, 1887) was an American lawyer and a Union Army general in the American Civil War.

 Early life

 Potter was born in Schenectady, New York on July 16, 1829.
 He was the third son of Alonzo Potter, the bishop of the Episcopal Church of Pennsylvania, and Sarah Maria (née Nott) Potter.
 His mother was the only daughter of Eliphalet Nott, President of Union College.
-After the death of his mother in 1839, his father remarried, in 1840, to his mother's cousin, Sarah Benedict, with whom his mother had placed the children in the event of her death.
-Sarah also predeceased Bishop Potter and three months before his death in 1865, he remarried to Frances Seton, who lived in Flushing until her death in 1909.
+After the death of his mother in 1839, his father remarried in 1840 to his mother's cousin, Sarah Benedict, with whom his mother had placed the children in the event of her death.
+Sarah also predeceased Bishop Potter, and three months before his death in 1865, he remarried to Frances Seton, who lived in Flushing until she died in 1909.

 Potter had eight brothers and a sister, including Clarkson Nott Potter, a Democratic member of the U.S. House of Representatives;

 Howard Potter, an attorney and banker; Edward Tuckerman Potter, an architect who designed the Nott Memorial at Union College; Henry Codman Potter, who succeeded Horatio Potter as Bishop of New York in 1887; Eliphalet Nott Potter, an Episcopal priest and president of Hobart College; Maria Louisa Thompson, the wife of sculptor Launt Thompson; James Neilson Potter, a businessman; William Appleton Potter, an architect who designed the Church of the Presidents in Elberon, New Jersey, and Frank Hunter Potter, a journalist who was the choirmaster of the Cathedral of St. John the Divine.